 Your core and optional employee life insurance coverage is payable to one or more designated beneficiaries.
 Unless you indicate otherwise, the Company will assume that you intend the same beneficiary or beneficiaries to be designated for your core and optional life insurance, AD&D insurance, and Business Travel Accident insurance.
 The beneficiary(ies) you currently have on file will remain in effect until you file a new "Beneficiary Designation Form for Employee Life, Accidental Death & Dismemberment and Business Travel Accident Insurance."
-If you're enrolling for the first time or if you wish to change your beneficiary designations, you can obtain the forms from the "Other Information" section of the FLEX 2008 Benefits Site.
+If you're enrolling for the first time or if you wish to change your beneficiary designations, you can obtain the forms from the Health N-Site.